Spike (missile)

 Spike (Hebrew: ספייק) is an Israeli fire-and-forget anti-tank guided missile and anti-personnel missile with a tandem-charge high-explosive anti-tank (HEAT) warhead.
-As of 2024, it is in its fourth generation.
+As of 2024, it is in its sixth generation.
 It was developed and designed by the Israeli company Rafael Advanced Defense Systems.
-It is available in man-portable, vehicle-launched, and helicopter-launched variants.
+It is available in man-portable, vehicle-launched, helicopter-launched and maritime variants.

 The missile can engage and destroy targets within the line-of-sight of the launcher ("fire-and-forget"), and some variants can make a top attack through a "fire, observe and update" method (essentially lock-on after launch); the operator tracking the target, or switching to another target, optically through the trailing fiber-optic wire (or RF link in the case of the vehicle-mounted, long-range NLOS variant) while the missile is climbing to altitude after launch.
 This is similar to the lofted trajectory flight profile of the US FGM-148 Javelin.